Volkswagen Warranty Check

 Volkswagen Warranty Check FAQ

-Use your Vehicle Identification Number (VIN) to check the warranty.
-You can do this on the Volkswagen website or on trusted sites like VinCheck.info.
-Just enter the VIN to get the details.
+You can go to the Volkswagen website or use trusted sites like VinCheck.info.
+Just enter your Vehicle Identification Number (VIN) or license plate number to get the details.

 Yes, you can.
 Volkswagen lets you buy extra warranty coverage.
 You can get this from most Volkswagen dealers.
 It gives your car more protection after the original warranty ends.